ronnienillo/front-end-tools/README.md

 ## Installation

-Be sure you have this in your machine!
+Be sure you have these in your machine!

 * [Ruby on Rails]
 * [Bower]